Urban Forest Planting Program

 Applying to participate in the Resident Tree Planting Program is easy!
 Simply complete the expression of interest form

 What is an urban forest?
 Put simply, it is a population of trees and vegetation growing within an urban or peri-urban area or setting.
-A healthy urban forest improves the livability of an urban space for the whole community.
+A healthy urban forest improves the liveability of an urban space for the whole community.

 Our Urban Forest Strategy was endorsed by Council in 2014, with one of the main objectives being to increase the City’s green canopy.
-As a part of the Strategy, the City plants a number of trees within parks, road reserves and on verges adjacent to residential properties.
+As a part of the strategy, the City plants a number of trees within parks, road reserves, and on verges adjacent to residential properties.

-What are we doing 2024?
+What are we doing in 2025?

 • Armadale

-• Brookdale
+• Camillo

 • Piara Waters